cah-john-ryan/expo-go-real-time-chat/session-1-introductions.md

 ```
 npx expo start
 ```
+9. You should see a QR code displayed on the screen, scan this with your phone's camera to run this application on your phone.
-9. Press the `w` key to run the application in your Google Chrome browser.
+10. Press the `w` key to run the application in your Google Chrome browser.
 Once pressed, the browser should automatically appear with the application up and running.

-You should now have the default template up and running on your computer.
+You should now have the default template up and running on your computer as well as your phone.

 ### SESSION COMPLETE